dxpr/ckeditor5-ai-agent/README.md

 ```
 ## Configuration Options

-The AiAssist plugin can be configured through the EditorConfig interface.
+The AiAgent plugin can be configured through the EditorConfig interface.
 Here are the configuration options available:

 | Option | Type | Description |
 | :-------- | :------- | :-------------------------------- |